Who are the Kurds?

 In 1978, Abdullah Ocalan established the PKK, which called for an independent state within Turkey.
 Six years later, the group began an armed struggle.
 Since then, more than 40,000 people have been killed and hundreds of thousands displaced.

 In the 1990s the PKK rolled back on its demand for independence, calling instead for greater cultural and political autonomy, but continued to fight.
-In 2012, the government and PKK began peace talks and the following year a ceasefire was agreed, although clashes continued.
+In 2013, a ceasefire was agreed after secret talks were held.

-The ceasefire collapsed in July 2015, days after a suicide bombing blamed on IS killed 33 young activists in the mainly Kurdish town of Suruc, near the Syrian border.
-The PKK responded by attacking Turkish soldiers and police, and the Turkish government launched what it called a "synchronised war on terror" against the PKK and IS.
-Since then, hundreds of people have been killed in clashes in south-eastern Turkey and in air strikes on PKK camps in northern Iraq.
+The ceasefire collapsed in July 2015, after a suicide bombing blamed on IS killed 33 young activists in the mainly Kurdish town of Suruc, near the Syrian border.
+The PKK accused the authorities of complicity and attacked Turkish soldiers and police.
+The Turkish government subsequently launched what it called a "synchronised war on terror" against the PKK and IS.

-Turkey's government says the YPG and the PYD are affiliates of the PKK, share its goal of secession through armed struggle, and are all terrorist organisations.
+Turkey's government says the YPG and the PYD are extensions of the PKK, share its goal of secession through armed struggle, and are all terrorist organisations.

 What do Syria's Kurds want?

 Kurds make up between 7% and 10% of Syria's population.
-Before the uprising against President Bashar al-Assad began in 2011 most lived in the cities of Damascus and Aleppo, and in three, non-contiguous areas around Kobane, the north-western town of Afrin, and the north-eastern city of Qamishli.
+Before the uprising against President Bashar al-Assad began in 2011 most lived in the cities of Damascus and Aleppo, and in three, non-contiguous areas around Kobane, Afrin, and the north-eastern city of Qamishli.

-The Kurdish enclaves were relatively unscathed by the first two years of the Syrian conflict.
-The main Kurdish parties publicly avoided taking sides.
-In mid-2012, government forces withdrew to concentrate on fighting the rebels elsewhere, after which Kurdish groups took control.
+When the uprising evolved into a civil war, the main Kurdish parties publicly avoided taking sides.
+In mid-2012, government forces withdrew to concentrate on fighting the rebels elsewhere, and Kurdish groups took control in their wake.

 Will Iraq's Kurds gain independence?